-Learners will engage with concepts of culturally responsive and sustaining pedagogy, examining how educators can respect and leverage the diverse cultural assets students and their families bring to the educational process.
+Learners will engage with concepts of culturally responsive and sustaining pedagogy, examining how educators can respect and leverage the diverse cultural assets students, and their families bring to the educational process.
 The course will cover effective communication strategies, partnership models, and engagement practices that foster meaningful collaborations with families and community stakeholders.
 By analyzing case studies, participating in simulations, and engaging with local educational communities, students will develop skills in building relationships, understanding community assets, and integrating these resources into their teaching practices to support all learners.
+Duration: 5-weeks

-OTM 450: Capstone: Action Research In Education - Becoming Agents of Change (3 credit hours)
+CAP 500 : Capstone: Action Research in Education (3 credit hours)

-The Action Research Capstone is the culmination of Oxford Teachers College's Clinical Year and education program, designed to bridge the gap between theory and practice.
-In this transformative course, candidates draw upon the entirety of their educational journey to engage deeply with the process of action research, empowering them to become reflective practitioners and agents of change within their future classrooms and educational communities.
-Through a structured yet flexible approach to inquiry, candidates will explore, implement, and reflect on strategies to address real-world challenges, fostering an environment of continuous improvement and lifelong learning.
+The Action Research in Education capstone is a culmination of learned components in the Reach Teachers College undergraduate program.
+Candidates draw upon the entirety of their educational journey to engage deeply with the process of action research, empowering candidates to become reflective practitioners and agents of change within their future classrooms and educational communities.
+This course framework delves into qualitative/quantitative inquiry and research design through bridging the gap in education between theory and practice.
+Candidates will utilize their learned research approaches in this course to make recommendations to address real-word challenges fostering an environment of continuous improvement and lifelong learning.